jwinett/winett.com/README.md

 ### Grounded and Founded
 A two-year-old just caused me to forget what I was wanting to communicate to you.
 BlameGame==On

+Rather than automagicalization, I've decided to manually do the `git pull` method on the server itself, like a pimp